Omolabake94/CyberSecurity_Bootcamp/Unit_2_Homework/ASC README.md

 ### Training Plan
-How frequently will you run training?
+##### How frequently will you run training?
 * When new exployees join the team
 * After an incident occurs
 * Every 3 months intervals throughout the year

-What format will it take? (i.e. in-person, online, a combination of both)
+##### What format will it take? (i.e. in-person, online, a combination of both)
 * Training will be both in-person and online for new employees and after an incident occur.
 3 months interval training will be online only

-What topics will you cover in your training and why?
+##### What topics will you cover in your training and why?
 (This should be the bulk of the deliverable.)
-* Public Wi-Fi Risks: Public networks can pose a substantial risk to information security and information confidentiality.
+* Public Wi-Fi Risks and Solutions: Public networks can pose a substantial risk to information security and information confidentiality.
 Attackers can easily intercept data transferred to public networks using ‘man-in-the-middle’ attacks.
 If a network is not secure, the chances of it being safe to use are very low.
 If employees absolutely have to make use of public Wi-Fi networks when working remotely, ensure that the organization has a VPN solution in place.
 This will allow users to transfer data securely through an encryption tunnel

 * Password security best practices: A lot of people struggle to remember their password credentials thereby leading to using one password across multiple accounts (email, laptops, office desktops, tablets, applications, and databases).
 As password databases are continuously being attacked using more and more sophisticated algorithms in bruteforce or dictionary attacks and password spraying, it is advisable to use a unique password for each device or account.
 Also training on the use of 2 factor authentication where possible for their accounts

-*
+* Dangers of Malware, how it spreads and how to avoid them: Malware can come in many forms, including spyware (collects sensitive information), adware (clogs your device up with advertisements), and ransomware (taking data hostage in exchange for ransom usually received in the form of cryptocurrency such as bitcoin).
+Malicious software can make its way into computer systems or devices and into networks via phishing emails.
+By clicking on suspicious links, users can be directed to insecure websites.
+Opening malicious files and attachments can do untold damage to systems and data.

+* Secure Access to Mobile Devices and Remote Wiping Features: Many employees are able to access their business email or other office applications via their smart devices.
+With so much sensitive and confidential information held in these devices, the potential for unauthorized access can be a big cyber security threat, inside and outside the office.
+Where employees are dealing with highly confidential company or client information, using remote wiping features is highly considered in the unfortunate (but plausible) case of a lost or stolen device.

 After you’ve run your training, how will you measure its effectiveness?